Pengo0o/Pengo0o.github.io/_posts/2021-08-20-Python-EventHub-ADX-Ingest.md

 ## send data to event hub (producer client)

-First, i decided to send a batch of raw sensor data to the event hub.
-For this particular case i decided to use python.
+First, I decided to send a batch of raw sensor data to the event hub.
+For this particular case I decided to use python.

 ```python